cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - POPRF: Partially Oblivious Pseudorandom Function.
 - Client: Protocol initiator.
 Learns pseudorandom function evaluation as the output of the protocol.
-- Server: Computes the pseudorandom function over a private key.
+- Server: Computes the pseudorandom function using a private key.
 Learns nothing about the client's input or output.

 # Preliminaries